 Interestingly, Jim tells us, 'because exercise shares many of its stressors with the environment, environmental stressors can be used as a substitute or supplement for exercise.'
 This is especially important for people who can’t exercise due to an illness or injury.
 On the flip side - 'athletes can consider boosting the stress of exercise by deliberately exercising in those environments with the aim of enhancing their fitness.'

 You may have experienced this yourself if you have used saunas and ice baths, or even tried hot yoga.
 The added environmental stress changes what would normally be a low exertion activity, into one that can leave you feeling physically fatigued.
 One of Dr. Cotter’s research goals is to understand to what extent stressful environments compare with those within exercise conditioning, and potentially supplement or replace those where appropriate.

 Another focus for his group is understanding which of these stressors are important, and which are upstream of others.
 'If we know the role and relative importance of individual stressors, it will help us to understand what exercise actually IS and why certain types, durations, and intensities of exercise are more or less effective, and for whom.'

 Understanding the complexity and integrated responses happening within the body under different exercising conditions, requires multiple physiological parameters to be measured from volunteer participants at any given time.
 For example, in one experiment, they might want to look at how humans respond to changes in temperature whilst doing an aerobic activity such as pedaling on a bike.
-This might require the team to pull in 16-20 raw signals measuring body temperature, metabolism, respiratory pressures, sweat rate, blood pressure and its flow to different organs, as well as oxygenation of muscles and the brain.
+This might require the team to pull in 16-20 raw signals measuring body temperature, metabolism and respiratory pressures, sweat rate, blood pressure and its flow to different organs, as well as oxygenation of muscles and the brain.

 Get up, get out, get active!